-To sprout broccoli seeds, put the seeds in a jar and cover with water, soak overnight, drain, rinse, repeat 2x a day for about five days, harvest, and then get ready to enjoy these super-nutritious greens.
+To grow broccoli sprouts, first put the broccoli seeds in a jar and cover with water, soak overnight, drain, rinse, repeat 2x a day for about five days, harvest, and then get ready to enjoy these super-nutritious greens.

 What are Broccoli Sprouts?